 The City of London has a proud tradition of philanthropy dating back to the Middle Ages, led by Livery Companies and the Mayoralty.
 This continues today with the City Livery Companies giving over £40 million annually to good causes.

 Through the WCI Charitable Trust we are able to support a wide range of worthy causes, some large and nationally well known, and many others small but doing vital work in specialist areas.

 Education has been part of the core mission of the WCI’s philanthropic work from its foundation.

 This is a mixture of supporting schools and organisations working in schools in the deprived boroughs that are our neighbours in the City of London and promoting quality and professionalism in the insurance sector.

-The Charitable Trust has a special Education Fund, primarily dedicated to assisting those who wish to advance in the insurance industry, which has recently supported a variety of bodies including the Mansion House Scholarship Scheme, the Maritime and Officers Scholarship Scheme and the London Market Academy
+The Charitable Trust has a special Education Fund, primarily dedicated to assisting those who wish to advance in the insurance industry, which has recently supported a variety of bodies including the Mansion House Scholarship Scheme and the Maritime London Officer Cadet Scholarship.

-The Charitable Trust has a separate fund whose entire focus is the making of grants to other charities, mainly small local charities where our assistance can make a significant difference to them.
+The Charitable Trust has a separate fund whose entire focus is making grants to smaller charities, mainly operating in London and its surrounding areas, where our assistance can make a significant difference.

 The WCI wants its relationship with the good causes it supports to be about more than just money.
 It seeks to engage with and support organisations in a variety of ways.
 This can extend to volunteering, representing the WCI at events or involving the organisation in appropriate Livery events.